philcockfield/app-sync/README.md

 - The optional `api` contains details about the REST-API.
     - If omitted the API is not exposed.
     - `route`: The base route that the API is exposed upon, for example: `*/api`
+    - `tokens`: An optional array of passwords to lock the API with.
+Pass the `token` in the query string.
 - If the `branch` of an app is omitted the default of `master` is used.